 Prices range from: $275.00 – $300.00 per night

 Minimum stay: Three nights

-Contact us with a booking request or pay for a confirmed reservation using our secure Online Reservation form.
+Contact us with a booking request or use our on-line reservation option..

 Please note: The availability data is reasonably correct, but is not real-time and may have a short lag in actual bookings.

 Questions?
 You can reach us by phone or email:

 Amos Brown House 1009 Saddada Road Whitingham, VT 05361

 For outdoor enthusiasts the setting is perfect with hiking, skiing or bicycling available out the door.
 In addition, the south end of the Harriman Reservoir is just under 6 miles to the north, a fabulously large body of water for canoeing, boating, & water skiing.
 The shoreline is completely undeveloped allowing ample undisturbed areas for bird and wildlife.

 The town of Jacksonville, 6 miles north offers the Jacksonville General Store, Honora Winery, Whitingham Farmers Market, and Spoonwood Cabin Creamery.
 The Farmers Market runs every Friday, 4 – 7, though October 9th.
 Whitingham also hosts a number of potters and artisan shops and this information is available at the website.

 A short half hour drive east will take you to the Marlboro College campus where you can enjoy the Marlboro Music Festival during their performance season, a spectacular arrangement of orchestral and chamber music performances.
 An hour south on route 100 will take you to Mass MoCA, a restored industrial warehouse offering art, music, and sculpture in an amazing setting.